Noncollision Singularities in a Planar Four-body Problem: Proof of the main theorem

-Next, we define the renormalization map $\cR$.
-The renormalization map $\cR$ manifests itself in Lemma \ref{LmPMC0} and its proof. \begin{Def}[The renormalization map] We define the renormalization map $\mathcal R$ in several steps as follows.
-This definition depends on a parameter $\chi$ which can be thought as a typical distance between the heavy bodies $Q_1$ and $Q_2.$
+Next, we define the renormalization map $\cR$, which will be applied after two applications of the Poincar\'{e} map.
+We first fix a large number $\chi\gg 1$ which can be thought as a typical distance between the heavy bodies $Q_1$ and $Q_2.$

-\begin{itemize} \item Partition: we partition of section $\{x_{4,\parallel}=-2,\ v_{4,\parallel}>0\}$ into cubes of size $1/\sqrt{\chi}$ for $\chi\gg 1$ being the initial value of $|x_{1,\parallel}|$. \item Dilation: we zoom in the configuration space by $\lb>1$, where $1/\lb$ is the semimajor axis of the ellipse measured for the center point in each $1/\sqrt{\chi}$ cube. \item Rotation: we rotate the $x$-axis around $Q_2$, so that for the center point in each $1/\sqrt{\chi}$ cube, we have that $x_{1,\perp}=0$.
-We will prove in Lemma \ref{LmPMC0} and \ref{Lm: position} that the angle of rotation is $O(\mu/\chi^{1/2})$.
-We denote by $\mathrm{Rot}(\beta)$ the rotation of the plane by angle $\beta.$ \item Reflection: we reflect the whole system along the $x$-axis. \item Iteration: finally we set $\chi$ to be equal to the distance between $Q_1$ and $Q_2$ for the orbit in the center of each cube. \end{itemize}